John Gillen - Author | Last Updated: 11th March 2022

 Have a balanced lifestyle

 Your lifestyle will dictate your actions and behaviours, which is a clear correlating factor when considering the aggravation of an addiction.
-By following a balanced lifestyle, making sure you get enough rest, focus on healthy nutrition, actively attempt to exercise, and work on your mental health, avoiding alcohol as a craving, as a pastime and as an emotional crutch will be easier.
+Following a balanced lifestyle, making sure you get enough rest, focus on healthy nutrition, actively attempt to exercise, and work on your mental health, avoiding alcohol as a craving, as a pastime and as an emotional crutch will be easier.

 Have healthy coping strategies in place